jeroensmeets/11t/README.md

 # README #

-Matodor is an app for [Mastodon](https://matodor.social), written in FuseTools.
+Matodor is an iOs and Android app for [Mastodon](https://matodor.social), written in FuseTools.
 Soon in beta.

 ### Authentication ###